agomezmoron/docker-appium/README.md

 ### Command specific arguments

---privileged: Allow docker to use the host's virtualization technology (KVM) --net=host: Connect the container to our local network, so we can easily access it with localhost
+- **--privileged**: Allow docker to use the host's virtualization technology (KVM)
+- **--net=host**: Connect the container to our local network, so we can easily access it with localhost

 ### Optional arguments